 Build a legacy and give back to those who need it the most.

 Sometimes building the business of your dreams means being able to help people or causes that are important to you.
-After the workshop, you’ll be able to know and do the following:
+After the workshop, you’ll learn how to do the following:

-Identify the different types of nonprofits and choose the right one for you.
+Identify different types of nonprofits and choose the right one for you.

-Get a breakdown of what those types are and their specific requirements and benefits.
+Get a breakdown of different nonprofits and the specific requirements and benefits they have.